- 2-1/2 cups all-purpose flour

 - In a large bowl, mix flour and salt; cut in butter and shortening until crumbly.
 Gradually add ice water, tossing with a fork until dough holds together when pressed.
 Divide dough in half.
-Shape each into a disk; wrap in plastic wrap.
+Shape each into a disk; wrap in plastic.
 Refrigerate 1 hour or overnight.

 - Preheat oven to 375°.
 For filling, place raspberries in a large bowl; drizzle with lemon juice and almond extract.
 In a small bowl, mix sugar, flour and cinnamon.
 Sprinkle over raspberries and toss gently to coat.

 - On a lightly floured surface, roll one half of dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
 Trim pastry even with rim.
 Add filling.

 - Roll remaining dough to a 1/8-in.-thick circle; cut out stars or other shapes using cookie cutters.
 Place top pastry over filling.
 Trim, seal and flute edge.
 If desired, decorate top with cutouts.

 - Bake 40 minutes.
 For topping, mix sugar and cinnamon.
 Brush top of pie with milk; sprinkle with sugar mixture.
 Bake 15-20 minutes longer or until crust is golden brown and filling is bubbly.
 Cool on a wire rack.
 Yield: 8 servings.

 "I received several compliments for this pie.
 Rather simple with the only relative complexity coming with the decoration.
 I was pressed for time so I used a pre-made crust.
 I will use my own recipe for an all-butter crust next time."